fjs138/social-news-discussion/README.md

 than '.jade'.
 This means the views will be in HTML instead of Jade.

-Note: Views are capable of being rendered <i>directly</i> by Node.js by the use of the 'render()' function and can contain logic that allows the server to dynamically change the content.
+Note: Views are capable of being rendered <i>directly</i> by Node.js by the use of the `render()` function and can contain logic that allows the server to dynamically change the content.
 This functionality will not be used in this project however.
 This is because the Angular.js framework is being used to create the dynamic experience instead.